nramapurath/tp/docs/UserGuide.md

 ### Finding patients by name in the system: `find`

-Shows a list of all patients with their details that match input name or NRIC.
+Shows a list of all patients with their details that match input field.

 Format: `find name/NAME`, `find nric/NRIC`, `find s/STATUS`, `find w/WARD`